EthereumCommonwealth/ERC-223-ecosystem/README.md

 | Push tx       | +             | +             | - | + | + | + | + | + |
 | Pull tx   (risky)    | -             | -             | + | + | + | + | + | - |
 | Unhandled  (insecure)   | -             | -             | + | - | + | + | + | - |

+There are classes of assets that behave properly and are not prone to the problems of ERC-20 standard: most notably native currencies (ether, EOS and EOS tokens).
+Our goal is to make Ethereum tokens similarly secure.